 4. To prevent rodents from getting into your shed, consider insulating the building.
 Fibreglass is commonly used to insulate wooden sheds.

 Insects are a part of wildlife that you can’t really avoid, but there are ways of keeping bugs, flies and beetles out of your shed.
-Woodworm, greenfly and ants are all common problems you don’t want to have to deal with in your shed, so the best tactic is prevention rather than cure where possible.
+Woodworm, greenfly and ants are all common problems you don’t want to have to deal with in your pest free shed, so the best tactic is prevention rather than cure where possible.

 1. If you store clothes in your shed, make sure you use plenty of mothballs to deter moths from discovering and potentially ruining the garments.

 2. Invest in special sprays that will repel or kill insects without damaging any plants you’re growing in your shed.
 You can usually spray these liberally all around the inside of the building, paying particular attention to any holes or gaps in the shed’s walls.

 3. Pack bags of fertiliser in extra layers; the smell from the fertiliser can be a magnet for insects, so making it less easy for the scent to escape should reduce your chances of attracting unwelcome insects.